gerald-guiony/ESPCoreExtension/README.md

 1. Download the corresponding release
 2. Load the `.zip` with **Sketch → Include Library → Add .ZIP Library**

-ESPCoreExtension depends of the [ESP8266 core for Arduino project](https://github.com/esp8266/Arduino) v2.3.0
+## Dependencies

+To use this library you might need to have the v2.3.0 git version of [ESP8266 Arduino Core](https://github.com/esp8266/Arduino)